Navigating publishing and predatory publishing

 It is not uncommon for some publishers to solicit manuscripts or journal articles either by contacting recent graduates directly or putting out a call for papers.
 While most publishers are legitimate, some are considered predatory, and their offers are often scams.

-The Center for the Advancement of Digital Scholarship (CADS) has compiled the below information to help guide you when determining the legitimacy of a solicitation.
-You can also reach out to CADS with questions at cads@k-state.edu.
+The Center for Scholarly Publishing (CSP) has compiled the below information to help guide you when determining the legitimacy of a solicitation.
+You can also reach out to CSP with questions at cads@k-state.edu.

 Search the Directory of Open Access Journals